austinhutchen/cMalloc/README.md

 * `mm_malloc:` The `mm_malloc` routine returns a pointer
 to an allocated block payload of at least `size` bytes.
 The entire allocated block should lie within the heap region and should not overlap with any other allocated chunk.
-We will comparing your implementation to the version of `malloc` supplied in the standard C library (`libc`).
 Since the `libc` malloc always returns payload pointers that are aligned to 8 bytes, your malloc implementation should do likewise and always return 8-byte aligned pointers.